Officials: Evidence of UK virus strain found in Florida man

 The Florida Health Department also tweeted late Thursday that experts anticipate little to no impact on the effectiveness of the COVID-19 vaccinations being rolled out in a state grappling with overwhelming demand for the vaccines from its large senior population.

 Also Thursday, state officials reported the highest daily jump in COVID-19 cases ever detected in Florida.
-The state’s Department of Health reported 17,192 new cases on the last day of 2020 and 133 new deaths, raising the toll to 21,857.
+The state’s Department of Health reported 17,192 new cases and 133 new deaths, raising the toll to 21,857.

 Florida Gov. Ron DeSantis has said that people 65 and older — more than 4 million of Florida’s 21 million population — would be prioritized over essential workers to receive the vaccine.
 But hospitals and health departments have been struggling to keep up with the demand.